|Teacher Licensure: Instrumental||2014-2015||2015-2016||2016-2017||2017-2018||2018-2019||2019-2020|

 The recital program document should include:

-The Music Department's Events Calendar is now maintained online in the Events and Festivals menu.
+The Music Department's Events Calendar is now maintained online in the Concerts and Events Menu.

 For students requesting a General Recital, please note that the deadline to submit piano scores is three weeks prior to the recital.
 Scores may be submitted to the music office or directly to Dr. Cayres.